kildom/wasmbzip2/README.md

 * `inputOffset` *optional*
   A start offset in `input` array, zero by default.
 * `inputLength` *optional*
   A length of a portion of the `input` array.
-Default is until the end of array.
+Default is until the end of the array.
 * `output` *optional*
   A `Uint8Array` where the output will be written.
 By default, output will remain in the internal output buffer and can be read later with the `readOutput()` method.
 * `outputOffset` *optional, forbidden if `output` is missing*
   A start offset in `output` array, zero by default.
 * `outputLength` *optional, forbidden if `output` is missing*
   A length of a portion of the `output` array.
-Default is until the end of array.
+Default is until the end of the array.
 * **Return value**
   An object with following properties:
     * `bytesRead`